Last updated: November 10, 2025

 Ankarsrum Assistant

-A step up from the Artiste, and perhaps the Bosch, is the popular Ankarsrum Assistant stand mixer, costing some $800.
-According to the company, its mixer sports a 7-liter bowl and mixes 5 kg or 11 lbs of dough with the dough hook without a problem.
-The Ankarsrum is a favorite among many micro cottage bakers, even though the flexing position of the roller/hook may need to be attended to during mixing and kneading.
+The Ankarsrum Assistant stand mixer costs around $800.
+According to the company, its mixer features a 7-liter bowl and can easily mix 5 kg (11 lbs) of dough using the dough hook.
+The Ankarsrum is a favorite among many micro-cottage bakers, even though the flexing position of the roller/hook requires attention during the mixing and kneading process.
+In this design, the bowl rotates and moves the dough, while the hook remains relatively stationary.

-The maker of the Ankarsrum stand mixer says it is not hard to use and easy to clean due to its user-friendly design.
+The maker of the Ankarsrum stand mixer claims that it is easy to use and clean due to its user-friendly design.
 I dig that.
-It has an intuitive control panel, a range of speeds, and a removable bowl, making it possible to develop strong dough.
+It features an intuitive control panel, a range of speeds, and a removable bowl, allowing for the development of firm dough.
 Additionally, it is equipped with a range of accessories for various uses.
-And the warranty is great.
+And the warranty is excellent.

-I have seen YouTube videos showing dough creeping up the roller or hook on the Ankarsrum, but there is no crevice for the dough to seep into, as there is with the Bosch Universal Plus and its white bowl assembly.
+I have seen YouTube videos showing dough creeping up the roller or hook on the Ankarsrum, but there is no crevice for the dough to seep into, unlike with the Bosch Universal Plus and its white bowl assembly.
 But a user pays for that benefit, as the Ankarsrum is more expensive.

 https://www.ankarsrum.com/us/prepare-5-kilos-of-dough/

-My greatest concern for now is not so much the bowl volume, dough creep factor, or motor torque of any of these mixers, but how much a kneading process raises the dough’s temperature during kneading.
-This, perhaps, is a moot point for most home bakers preparing dough for a couple of loaves.
+My most significant concern for now is not so much the volume of a bowl, the dough creep factor, or the motor torque of any of these mixers, but rather how much the kneading process raises the dough’s temperature.
+This, perhaps, is a moot point for most home bakers preparing dough for cookies or for a couple of loaves.
 But for an aspiring bread maker like me, it is a factor I think about.

 A Word About Manufacturers’ And Distributors’ Claims To Superiority

 I found the following video very enlightening.
 America’s Test Kitchen reminds folks to take the stated capacities of mixers with a grain of salt.
-Wonder why they did not include the Bosch Universal in their review.
+I wonder why they didn’t include the Bosch Universal in their review.

 A Step Up